Quick answers: AC and furnace replacement cost

 Although this factor is out of your control, staying aware of it will give you a better idea of how much your installation should cost, and if you’re getting a good quote or not.

-7. Quality of the Installation Company
+7. The Quality of Your Installation Company

 Not all HVAC installation companies are created equal.
 The quality of the company providing your installation services, and how they train their installers, is going to affect the total cost of installing your new HVAC systems.